 When dealing with liquid damage or extensive soiling, don’t attempt home repair; take the item directly to a repair shop.

 For items that are valuable or under warranty, check your owner’s manual before attempting at-home cleanings.
-Use of some solvents or cleaning aids could void your warranty.
+The use of some solvents or cleaning aids could void your warranty.

 As for me, I no longer have an excuse not to get the gunk off my iPhone, but I think I’ll leave the pawprints alone.